rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~

 The examples are located in the `examples/nodejs <https://github.com/rticommunity/rticonnextdds-connector-js/tree/master/examples/nodejs>`__
-directory of the *RTI Connector for Node.js* GitHub repository.
+directory of the *RTI Connector for Javascript* GitHub repository.

 In the simple example, `writer.js` periodically publishes data for a
 *Square* topic, and `reader.js` subscribes to the topic and prints all the